themiscadiz/Final-dwd/README.md

 * Visualize in a graph the amount of votes per animal (P5 sketch)
 * Open a window to confirm vote

-Although I didn't not completed all of my original goals (open a new window to confirm the vote), it was good for my process to make a clear path of priorities that I want to complete and what options did I have to get the main concept of the design.
+Although I didn't not completed all of my original goals (open a new window to confirm the vote), it was good for my process to make a clear priorities that I wanted to complete and what options I had to get the main concept of the design.

 ## Sketches

-In this experience sketchis was essential to understand form the beggining what were my design goal. this helps me to have a more deterministic approach when I was making the frontend of the website.
+In this experience sketches were essential to understand from the beggining what were my design goals.
+This helps me to have a more focused approach when I was making the frontend of the website.

 **Sketching**

-My first concept was to make a window that open to let the user confirm the vote that its casting.
-Because some other parts of the assigment took me more time that espected to make it work.
-I wasn't able to put this version in practice.
+My first concept was to make a window that opens to let the user confirm the vote that its casting.
+Because some other parts of the assigment took me more time that espected to make it work, I wasn't able to put this version in practice.

 Desktop             |  Mobile
 :-------------------------:|:-------------------------: